maxkapur/maxkapur.github.io/_scripts/README.md

 # Scripts

-This directory contains bash scripts that are meant to be `source`d from those in the root directory.
+This directory contains bash scripts that are referenced by those in the root directory.

+The files are not executable, as they are meant to be `source`d rather than run directly.